AAG0130/Portfolio/Complementary projects/IBM Data Science Professional Certificate/Course 8_Data Visualization with Python/Wildfire_Analysis/README.md

 `jupyter notebook Australia_Wildfire_Analysis.ipynb`

 4. Run the notebook cells from top to bottom.
-The notebook will:

 ---